joonarafael/visualpathfinder/README.md

 The source code for all the core features, such as the pathfinding algorithms, logic to generate adjacency lists and e.g. Manhattan distance function can be found in [this folder](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms "Application Algorithm Folder").

+All other files merely support the web application and e.g. provide the rendering of the user interface.

 ## Credits for Ready Maps

 Benchmark maps are created entirely by me.